sstark/paperd/README.md

 This is an early, but working development version of paperd.
 Please be kind if it does weird things and file an issue.

-Sice the original waveshare epd2in9 driver is used, and there is no low level tweaking going on in paperd, it is unlikely this will casuse any damage to your display or Raspberry Pi.
+Since the original waveshare epd2in9 driver is used, and there is no low level tweaking going on in paperd, it is unlikely this will cause any damage to your display or Raspberry Pi.